Hair Loss and Regrowth After Chemotherapy

 Be sure to ask your doctor and/or nurse about your chemotherapy regimen and whether it’s known to cause hair loss.

-The hair on the head tends to fall out more quickly than the other areas.
+The hair on the head tends to fall out more quickly than the other areas during chemotherapy.
 However, depending on which cancer treatment you undergo, you may experience hair loss on other parts of your body, including but not limited to:

 Can other cancer treatments cause hair loss?